 Choice of specimens of breath

-56. If two specimens of breath are provided by a person in pursuance of section 54, the specimen with the lower proportion of alcohol in the breath shall be used and the other shall be disregarded.
+56. If 2 specimens of breath are provided by a person under section 54, the specimen with the lower proportion of alcohol in the breath sis to be used and the other must be disregarded.

 Protection for hospital patients